ricdip/algorithms/knapsack/README.md

     - n is the number of items
     - p_max is the maximum profit between all items

-- **FPTAS-knapsack**: approximation algorithm that scales the items' profits and runs the progr-dyn-knapsack-dual algorithm on the instance with scaled profits.
-It has a time complexity O(n^3 / epsilon) and its approximation is (1 - epsilon) [it returns always an (1 - epsilon) approximated solution]
+- **FPTAS-knapsack**: approximation algorithm (FPTAS) that scales the items' profits and runs the progr-dyn-knapsack-dual algorithm on the instance with scaled profits.
+It has a polynomial time complexity O(n^3 / epsilon) and its approximation is (1 - epsilon) [it returns always an (1 - epsilon) approximated solution]

     where:
     - n is the number of items